Minnesota Cabinetmakers Insurance

 Q- What is product liability insurance?

-Ans:- Product liability insurance protects businesses from the fallout if a product causes injury, death, or other damage to a third party.
+Ans: Product liability insurance protects businesses from the consequences of a product causing injury, death, or other harm to a third party.
 Product liability insurance can help protect you from lawsuits.

 Q- Who is responsible for providing product liability insurance?